|Audacity projects cannot be opened using the command, you will get an error message.

 - WAV files from portable recorders may contain proprietary compressed audio.
 These should not be imported as Raw Data, but by installing the FFmpeg library.

 - LOF files (lists of files) are also supported if the list is correctly formatted and contains supported files.

-Four Ways to Import Audio
+Three Ways to Import Audio